ANYONE CAN BE A HERO

 Second Chance Heroes hit the ground running in early 2019, although the dream to start a rat rescue began many years prior for founder Eva Cross.
 With more than a decade of experience caring for rats, and tailoring her higher education to study how rats experience the world, Eva wanted to find a way to save as many lives as possible, knowing that each rat has the potential to be a hero for their human guardian, as her rats have been for her.
 With an extensive knowledge in evidence-based conclusions of rat behavior and the psychology of stigma, Eva loves speaking to others about rats and illustrating what fascinating and wonderful companions they truly are.

-With tremendous help from Vicki Schutz of Dreamcatcher Rattery, the two developed a network designed to place as many rats in loving homes as possible and have been working hard to make Second Chance Heroes a simple, compassionate option for retired laboratory rats who are qualified for the life of a beloved family member.
+With tremendous help from Vicki Schutz of Dreamcatcher Rattery, the two developed a network designed to place as many rats in loving homes as possible and have been working hard to make Second Chance Heroes a simple, compassionate option for retired laboratory rats who are eligible for the life of a beloved family member.
 Second Chance Heroes does not take a stance on animal research, but rather welcomes with open arms the rats that laboratories are able to rehome.

 Saving lives, one rat at a time